New Vehicle Ordering

 $378,000 in total savings by automating order requests and approvals process.

 The fleet team had already placed 81% of the vehicle orders for the year.
 Overall, vehicles were delivered 3.5 months sooner with the assistance of ARI compared to the previous year—and the client achieved record results in fleet productivity and in support of its corporate mission to deliver safe, reliable natural gas and electricity.
 By the end of the third quarter, the client reduced administrative costs by $39,000 as the amount of manual work diminished.
 Ancillary savings of $339,000 were achieved relative to maintenance and fuel expenses.
 (Older vehicles are less fuel efficient and require more frequent and higher-priced maintenance than newer vehicles.)
 In total, the client saved $378,000 by automating its order requests and approvals process and by taking older vehicles out of service.

 Moving forward, the steps in place to continually review fleet vehicle applications and needs will produce sustained savings for the company in regard to acquisition and operating expenses and also strengthen the status of the client’s fleet team as world class.

 Vehicle Specification Review

-ARI’s Strategic Consulting team helps client determine how the different types of vehicles in the fleet were being used, managed, and maintained.
+ARI’s Business Intelligence and Analytics (BI&A) team helps client determine how the different types of vehicles in the fleet were being used, managed, and maintained.